[SwiftUI] Layout adjustment on the Conversion tab of the Preferences window

 Preferences window during implementation

-Resize the window, the layout is adjusted as expected.
+Resize the window, and the layout is adjusted as expected.

 Can the Flutter Desktop develop the MultiTextConverter?

 MultiTextConverter has no specific device-dependent features.
-I thought that would be easy to implement in a framework that can support multiple platforms, such as Flutter.
+That would be easy to implement in a framework that can support multiple platforms, such as Flutter.
 Flutter, for example, now supports desktop apps for macOS starting with 3.0.

 I will interrupt for a while to study and review Flutter.